ryanruff/ryanruff_web/content/project/smart/index.md

 slides: example
 ---

-Making caries prevention SMART: adaptive interventions to reduce treatment nonresponse.
+The Building Adaptive, School-Based Interventions for Dental Caries Study (BASICS)

-To combat the “silent epidemic” of dental caries, the world’s most prevalent noncommunicable disease, multiple state and federal agencies recommend school-based caries prevention programs (SBCP).
-These public health interventions can increase access to critical care for underserved populations, reduce inequities, and mitigate the severe health and socioemotional consequences of untreated caries.
-However, despite the use of evidence-based interventions, between 20-30% of children participating in school-based caries prevention fail to respond to treatment, developing new caries and remaining at high risk for subsequent complications.
+Dental caries is the world’s most prevalent noncommunicable disease, and is highly inequitable.
+To combat this silent epidemic, school-based caries prevention can increase access to critical care for underserved populations, reducing caries risk and mitigating its severe health and socioemotional consequences.
+However, despite the use of evidence-based interventions, approximately 30% of children participating in school-based caries prevention fail to respond to treatment, developing new caries and remaining at high risk for subsequent complications.

 Our etiologic investigations into the determinants of treatment nonresponse demonstrated that there are innate microbial and environmental factors that may be related to nonresponse to school-based care, identifying significant differences between responders and nonresponders at phylum and genus levels.

 <img width="510" alt="image" src="https://github.com/ryanruff/ryanruff_web/assets/65179113/36c5d266-115f-4b59-a8ec-d2a676e6ab64">